lewagon/dotfiles/04-Front-End/05-HTTP-Ajax-2-days/04-Facebook-graph-API/README.md

 - Visit the [graph API explorer](https://developers.facebook.com/tools/explorer/)
 - Get a token
-- Copy this token in teh Javascript `fb.js`
+- Copy this token in your Javascript file `fb.js`

 ```javascript